Particular/docs.particular.net/nservicebus/gateway/index.md

 ### Retries

-In NserviceBus Version 3, Version 4 and Version 5 the gateway uses the general [retries](/nservicebus/errors/automatic-retries.md) configured for the endpoint.
+In Gateway Version 1 and NServiceBus Versions 4 and below the Gateway shares the core [message retry](/nservicebus/errors/automatic-retries.md) behavior.

-In Version 6 the gateway has its own retry mechanism.
+In Gateway Versions 2 and above the Gateway has its own retry mechanism.
 It will retry failed messages 4 times by default, increasing the delay by 60 seconds each time as follows:

 Retry | Delay
 ---- | ----